Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 ### Tasks (Docker)

+1. Create a fork of the GitLab repository [TODO: "Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-containers)
+2. Setting up the `Dockerfile`
+    - The name of this virtual machine will be `USERNAME-ubuntu-server`.
+    - The box version of your virtual machine is set to `0.1.0`.
+    - The virtual machine requests 384 MB memory.
+    - Create a shared/synced directory `/mnt/shared` inside the VM.
+    - Test the new VM.
+3. Create a merge request containing your changes

+#### 1. Create a Fork (Docker)

-- Fork the [TODO: "Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-containers) repository and create a branch to work on the fork.
-It will contain a `README.md` and a file called `Dockerfile`.
+See the instructions in the task list above.
+The repository initially contains a `README.md` and an empty file called `Dockerfile`.

+#### 2. Setting up the `Dockerfile`

 - Currently, the [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) is empty.
 Edit it so an image with the following properties is build:
     - Your virtual machine should be based on the [`ubuntu:20.04` image](https://hub.docker.com/_/ubuntu).
     - Create a new file with the name `testfile` and add it to the repository.
 The file should contain your GitLab username as text.
 Add the file to your container and place it in directory `/testfiles`.
     - Set the environment variable `ENV_TEST_VARIABLE` to have the value of your GitLab username.
     - Make sure that the default command to be executed when running the container is `/bin/bash`.
     - Install `neofetch`.
     - **Note:** In the `Dockerfile` you do not have to prefix commands such as `apt` with `sudo` since the script is executed with superuser rights.
 - Test your Docker container locally.
 Are all variables set and files available?
     - **Note:** If you rebuild your container often, you might end up with dangling containers.
 You can remove them (and unused images, containers,or objects) with [`docker [image|container|system] prune`)](https://docs.docker.com/engine/reference/commandline/system_prune/) depending on what you want to remove.
+#### 3. Creating a Merge Request (Docker)

 - Open a merge request in the GitHub Repository [TODO: "Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-containers).
     - As title choose "[`USERNAME`] Docker Container Recipe"
     - Make sure all files are up to date (`testfile`, `Dockerfile`)
     - Add the label `Docker` label to the issue and assign the issue to the lecturers `jaustar` and `uekermbn`.
     - Double-check that all files are in the repository and up to date.
-Check everything carefully since a CI pipeline will try to build your Docker recipe.
     - If everything looks good, create the issue.
-- Check whether the CI pipeline could verify your submission.
-This may take some time due to the number of concurrent submission being limited.
-If read the error message carefully and fix your submission by creating a new commit.

 ### Further Information (Docker)